-With summer in full swing, I want my garden to be a success this year which has led me to only the most resilient flowers.
+With spring in full swing, I want my garden to be a success this year which has led me to only the most resilient flowers.
 Here are 11 no muss, no fuss plants for the terrible gardener.
+A crash course, of sorts, for planting flowers for beginners.

 These are perfect statement pieces in a garden.
 Because Fountain Grass is considered a tender perennial, they won’t regrow in certain cooler climates, but they will survive the summer in a sunny spot.
 They only need water about once a week to flourish.

 Plop these pretty flowers in moist soil where it is partly shaded, and these saucer shaped beauties will grow.
-Hellebore are also deer-resistant which is especially nice in my northern Michigan backyard.
+Hellebore are animal pest and deer-resistant, however all parts of the plant can be toxic to children so keep this in mind when planting.

 This common houseplant grows easily, and it is a nice accent on a trellis.
 Philodendron can also add lush volume to any garden.